 Fruit provides us with natural sugar options, yes.
 But if fruits make up your entire diet you are consuming way too much fructose (i.e. sugar)

 For the average person, it is recommended that you don’t consumer more than 25g of fructose per day, even less for those with diabetic problems.
-By consuming just 3 sweet fruits a day, you will have reached your 25g/day limit.
+By

 Going over and above these consumption amounts can lead to many problems such as insulin resistance, diabetes, obesity. fatty liver disease, high blood pressure and more.